-My son will not inform me of any details as he is not allowed.
-He was forced to drink shots and do calisthenics, wear unacceptable aftire to parties, stand in a basement for hours with his nose pressed to the wall, sleep in a basement, wear nothing white running naked across a football field.
-He charged thousands of dollars on our credit cards to uber other Frat boys home
+My son will not inform me of any details as he is not allowed, He was forced to drink shots and do calisthenics, wear unacceptable attire to parties, stand in a basement for hours with his nose pressed to the wall, sleep in a basement, wear nothing while running naked across a football field, He charged thousands of dollars on our credit cards to uber other Frat boys home.

-His grades and health really suffered as he lost 20 lb's do to this unnecessary extracurricular torture.
+His grades and health really suffered as he lost 20 lb's do to this, unnecessary extracurricular torture.
 We know he was branded with a butterknife that had been held to a flame, the only medical treatment given at the time was peroxide which he stated was like fire again!
-Now that he is a member of this fraternity I do not wish to spend the next 3 years worried he will brand someone else's child one day 4-5 inches and one inch wide blister whelp
+Now that he is a member of this fraternity I do not wish to spend the next 3 years worried he will brand someone else's child one day.
+4-5 inches and one inch wide blister whelp.

-- The branding reported by the pledge's 111. mother has become an engrained tradition of the JMU Chapter. - 112.
+- 111. The branding reported by the pledge's mother has become an engrained tradition of the JMU Chapter. - 112.
 Since its founding in 2015, the JMU Chapter has branded at least a cohort of each of its pledge classes, including as recently as November 7, 2024, a ritual that was captured and celebrated by Chapter members on video.

-- Faced with the August 2020 hazing report and others concerning the JMU Chapter, JMU officials have regularly lamented the obstacles impeding JMU's ability and options to hold the unrecognized, underground, and off-campus JMU chapter accountable for its "very risky and dangerous behavior with our students." - Although some members of the JMU Chapter have occasionally proposed 114. reaffiliating with Delta Chi and seeking university recognition from JMU because of the additional status and eachet it would bring, those proposals have gained little traction because the majority of the Fraternity's members, consistent with Defendant Marshall's and the Fraternity's overriding ethos, have rejected the idea of having to abide by the rules and oversight attendant to such reaffiliation and recognition.
+114. Although some members of the JMU Chapter have occasionally proposed reaffiliating with Delta Chi and seeking university recognition from JMU because of the additional status and cachet it would bring, those proposals have gained little traction because the majority of the Fraternity's members, consistent with Defendant Marshall's and the Fraternity's overriding ethos, have rejected the idea of having to abide by the rules and oversight attendant to such reaffiliation and recognition.

-- 115. On February 2, 2023, just hours before Josh's death.
-Defendant Michael Caminiti warned the members about the downsides of such reaffiliation in the Fraternity's GroupMe message group: "Rush event attendance even lower because U can't have alcohol.
+- 115. On February 2, 2023, just hours before Josh's death, Defendant Michael Caminiti warned the members about the downsides of such reaffiliation in the Fraternity's GroupMe message group: "Rush event attendance even lower because U can't have alcohol.
 Rules from Jmu, rules form dchi, academic requirements half your pledge class wouldn't meet." - 116.
 As a result, when the Fraternity and its members set the February 2, 2023 rush event in motion, by Defendants' design and mutual consent, they did so unbridled by university rules or any competent or responsible oversight or supervision.